jurassicplayer/PlaiCDN/README.md

 \-redec    : re-attempt content decryption
 \-no3ds    : don't build 3DS file
 \-nocia    : don't build CIA file

+Examples (note this is not the correct key as that is copyrighted):
++ `PlaiCDN.exe 000400000014F200 abb5c65ecaba9bcd29d1bfdf3f64c285`
+  + this would create a .CIA and .3DS file for "Animal Crossing: Happy Home Designer"
++ `PlaiCDN.exe 000400000014F200 abb5c65ecaba9bcd29d1bfdf3f64c285 -check`
+  + this would check if the key (abb5c65ecaba9bcd29d1bfdf3f64c285) for "Animal Crossing: Happy Home Designer" is correct (it's not)
++ `PlaiCDN.exe 000400000014F200 abb5c65ecaba9bcd29d1bfdf3f64c285 -redown -no3ds`
+  + this would create a .CIA file after redownloading previously downloaded encrypted files for "Animal Crossing: Happy Home Designer"
++ `PlaiCDN.exe -checkbin`
+  + this would check all keys in `decTitleKeys.bin` to see if they match their titles

 Requires [makerom](https://github.com/profi200/Project_CTR/releases) to be in the directory